 The newest version of the iPad Pro is the most robust device available, so if budget is not a concern this device is going to be your optimal choice.
 Either the 11- or 12.9-inch sizes will work well, but do keep in mind the added bulk and weight of the larger device.

-The next best options are the newest iPad Air and iPad Mini 5.
+The next best options are the newest iPad Air and iPad Mini 6.
 These devices have similar specs to the iPad Pro, but at a significantly lower price point.
 For newer programs, this might be the best choice - especially in hot, sunny climates where it can be valuable to have backup tablets available in the event of overheating.
-The newest "generic" iPad has specs just slightly below the Air and Mini 5 and should provide adequate performance as well.
+The newest "generic" iPad has specs just slightly below the Air and Mini 6 and should provide more than adequate performance as well.

 Memory storage on the device is not an important factor for DroneSense performance, so the less expensive models with less storage should perform well.
 If you have a compelling reason to purchase an iPad with more app and file storage, do so.